top of page

 Context

-Madlan’s decade-old back-office management interface struggled to meet the evolving needs of the Customer Success and Informatics teams.
-Increasing frustration over slow, manual workflows and growing reliance on R&D support highlighted inefficiencies that impacted daily operations.
-To address these challenges and support the launch of a new B2B2C product, a redesign of the interface was prioritized.
-As a first step, I set out to deeply understand team needs and pain points through research.
+Madlan’s outdated back-office interface was failing to meet the growing needs of the Customer Success and Informatics teams.
+Inefficient workflows and an overreliance on R&D support were causing bottlenecks, impacting daily operations and hindering the launch of a new B2B2C product.
+A redesign of the interface was prioritized to address these challenges and streamline team operations.

 Business and Product Goals